 Formulate presents users with standalone entry points into the tools and wizards needed to create calculations an build business logic to drive analytic projects.
 Usually, its accessed by pro users wanting to build more advanced elements, versus using the point-and-click experiences found in Discover.

 Formulate logic can also be built directly in Discover using tools like 'Quick Calcs'.
 These calculations are shortcuts to building the matching logic in Formulate.
 However, the Formulate tools remains the principle venue to create and edit such content - offering rich graphical and scripting tools

 - Click here to see the Formulate Tutorials Video Library and overviews

 The formulate module contains the following components:

-A custom list (or set) is a user-defined group of elements, from a single hierarchy in the data model, that can be combined with a range of functions, such as filtering, sorting, and conditional logic.
+- List: A custom list (or set) is a user-defined group of elements, from a single attribute in a data model usually derived using formulas and logic.
+Lists are combined with a range of functions, such as slicing, filtering, sorting, and conditional logic.
+They can also be used to drive parameters (see below).
 Custom lists are written in either PQL or MDX.

-Write R and Python scripts for driving complex data cleansing or machine learning logic.
+- Script: Write R and Python scripts for driving data cleansing logic or machine learning logic.

 Open Formulate by clicking on the orange Formulate icon in the navigation panel on the left.

 You can open Formulate from within another module by clicking the arrow on the module tab and select New Formulation.

 Next, select the Formulate component you want to access: